rdlauer/articles/kinvey/hipaa/post.md

-# The Importance of HIPAA Compliance for Mobile Health Care
+# Mobile Health Care Apps and HIPAA Compliance

 To say that data integrity and security are critically important is the understatement of the decade.
 What was once an afterthought for desktop computing has now become a multiple billion-dollar issue for every platform and screen we use.